How to Take Tylenol

 The time it takes for Tylenol (acetaminophen) to start working depends on the formulation and the method of drug consumption.
 In general, medications take approximately 30 minutes to dissolve once swallowed.
 If the medication has a special coating that protects it from stomach acids, it may take longer for it to reach the bloodstream.

-Acetaminophen has 88% oral bioavailability and reaches its highest plasma concentration approximately 90 minutes after ingestion.
+Approximately 88% of acetaminophen is absorbed in the stomach and reaches its highest concentration approximately 90 minutes after ingestion.
 It usually takes around 45 minutes for oral tablets and extended-release tablets to start working when taken on an empty stomach.

 It usually takes longer for Tylenol to lower a fever than to relieve pain.
 Researchers recommend more study to document accurately the absorption rates for neonatal, infant and pediatric consumers.

-After taking an immediate- or extended-release Tylenol formulations, peak plasma concentration is attained within 10 to 60 minutes or 60 to 120 minutes, respectively.
-After taking a single 500 mg regular tablet or a single 600 mg extended-release tablet, the average plasma concentration of acetaminophen occurs at six or eight hours, respectively.
+After taking an immediate- or extended-release Tylenol formulation, peak concentration is attained within 10 to 60 minutes or 60 to 120 minutes, respectively.
+After taking a single 500 mg regular tablet or a single 600 mg extended-release tablet, the average concentration of acetaminophen occurs at six or eight hours, respectively.

 The pain relief and fever reduction abilities of acetaminophen typically last about four hours.
 If your pain does not get better or if your fever does not start to come down after one to two hours, contact your doctor or pharmacist or prescriber to see if you need a larger dose or a different medication.